hyperledger/iroha/docs/source/references/config.md

 ### `genesis.account_private_key`

-Genesis account private key, only needed on the peer that submits the genesis block.
+The private key of the genesis account, only needed for the peer that submits the genesis block.

 Has type `Option<PrivateKey>`.
 Can be configured via environment variable `IROHA_GENESIS_ACCOUNT_PRIVATE_KEY`